 In recent years, I’ve met people bitter with God for non-fulfilling of Promises.
-I met a lady who was bitter and fume at God for inability to secure a husband.
+I met a lady who was bitter and fume at God for her inability to secure a husband.
 According to her, she has been serving God for a long time.
 Yet, God can’t give her a husband; even though He promised to meet all her needs according to His riches in Glory.
 In her words, “I serve the Lord.
-I served Him with all my heart.
+I serve Him with all my heart.
 I hide nothing from Him.
 I didn’t reserve anything.
 I didn’t hold back.
 Why can’t He give me a husband?
 Didn’t He said, “The hearts of Kings and Princes are in His hand” why can't He turn men's hearts toward me?"
 Proverbs 21:1

 The second was a close friend, man I call my back-to-back friend, and we both graduated from the university together.
 We became friends because of our common interest in politics.
 Four-five years after graduation, neither of us had a job.
 That’s a little hard to handle for one who loves and serves the Lord.

 "Why can’t the Lord, who controls the world everything help us to find a job?" we could asked severally.
 My friend and I, though in the same situation have different personality type.
 I take life as it comes and worries less.
 I believe my loyalty to the Lord is not because I blessings in return.